-- Mathew Baynton, actor and writer best known for starring in The Wrong Mans, Yonderland and Horrible Histories.
+- Mathew Baynton – actor and writer, starring in The Wrong Mans, Yonderland and Horrible Histories.

-- Pam St. Clement, actress best known for playing Pat Evans on the long-running soap Eastenders.
+- Pam St. Clement – actor best known as Pat Evans from Eastenders.

-- Kate Ashfield, actress who starred in 2004 comedy hit Shaun of the Dead.
+- Kate Ashfield – actor starring in the 2004 comedy, Shaun of the Dead.

-- Cheryl Fergison, actress who found fame as Heather Trott in Eastenders.
+- Cheryl Fergison – actor who found fame as Heather Trott in Eastenders.

-- Kerry Godliman, actress and comedienne perhaps best known for her role as Hannah in Derek.
+- Kerry Godliman – actor and comedian, known for her role as Hannah in Derek.

-- Stephen Graham, actor who has starred in the This Is England series, The Damned United and as Al Capone in Boardwalk Empire.
+- Stephen Graham – actor starring in This Is England series, The Damned United and as Al Capone in Boardwalk Empire.